-a.
-The land development activity complies with the requirements of this Subchapter for Floodplains, Riparian Buffers, Water Related Habitat, and Upland Habitat and all other federal, state or local laws as part of the final plat or site plan.

-b.
-The land disturbing activity will not cause damage to Environmentally Sensitive Areas located on property adjacent to the areas of disturbance.

-c.
-The land disturbing activity complies with the requirements of Subchapter 18.

-d.
-A Section 404 Nationwide Permit or a Letter of Permission from the U.S. Army Corps of Engineers has been obtained, or a wetland delineation by a certified wildlife biologist has been performed if encroachments into jurisdictional wetlands are proposed.

-e.
-An Environmentally Sensitive Areas field assessment has provided evidence the subject property contains no ESAs.
+- a.
+The land development activity complies with the requirements of this Subchapter for Floodplains, Riparian Buffers, Water Related Habitat, and Upland Habitat and all other federal, state or local laws as part of the final plat or site plan. - b.
+The land disturbing activity will not cause damage to Environmentally Sensitive Areas located on property adjacent to the areas of disturbance. - c.
+The land disturbing activity complies with the requirements of Subchapter 18. - d.
+A wetland delineation by a scientist has been performed if encroachments into jurisdictional wetlands are proposed and a Section 404 Nationwide Permit or a Letter of Permission from the U.S. Army Corps of Engineers has been obtained.. - e.
+An Environmentally Sensitive Areas field assessment has provided evidence the subject property contains no ESAs. - f.

-f.
 An alternative Environmentally Sensitive Areas plan has been approved for the subject development.